tweag/nickel/doc/manual/merging.md

 ```

 Will print `"Some documentation"` as expected.
 If both sides have documentation, the behavior
-is unspecified, as merging two distinct blobs of text doesn't always make sense
+is unspecified, as merging two distinct blobs of text doesn't make sense
 in general.
 Currently, Nickel will randomly keeps one of the two in practice.

 ## Recursive overriding